-Responses to the CHG-funded programs will use the Kitsap County procurement process and be submitted to the Kitsap County Purchasing Office.
-[Note: this process will not be used for CHG funding for the 2021 - 2023 contracting period.]
+Responses to the CHG set-aside funds programs will use the Kitsap County procurement process and be submitted to the Kitsap County Purchasing Office.

 All required questions and attachments for responses/applications must be completed and submitted by the stated deadline in order to be considered for funding.